ArcBees/dev-site/site/src/main/markdown/gwtp_v2/core/presenters/view-with-ui-handlers.md

 }
 ```

-Voilà!
+Voila!
 The view can then communicate with its Presenter and send whatever data it needs to:

 ```java
 class UserEditView // ..... {